About UsAwareness and Advocacy

 Since the formation of a board, advisors, and volunteers, WIANL has expanded its reach to survivors through grassroots advocacy, educational, training, and social events, sponsorships, and partnering with organizations on a local and national level who work in cross sections of domestic violence awareness and justice.

-Supporting survivors for over 10 Years
+Providing awareness and support for over 10 Years